BIOP/biop-desktop-doc/build.md

 # Build the main image

-By specifying the version of the sub-blocks (needs to be built in advance, se  above), we can build the main image with the following command (--build-arg(s) are optionnal) :
+By specifying the version of the sub-blocks (needs to be built in advance, see above), we can build the main image with the following command (--build-arg(s) are optionnal) :

 ```
 docker build -f Dockerfile-ms -t biop-desktop:0.0.8 . --no-cache